isabella232/rtos-docs-pr.it-it/rtos-docs/usbx/usbx-host-stack-5.md

 ### <a name="description"></a>Descrizione

-Questa funzione viene utilizzata per ottenere i pulsanti del mouse
+Questa funzione viene usata per ottenere i pulsanti del mouse

 ### <a name="parameters"></a>Parametri